 At this time, post-release mortality statistics are limited for the oceanic whitetip shark and have been identified by multiple sources as a significant data gap.
-Hutchinson et al. (2021) found that the oceanic whitetip shark had a post-release mortality rate of 16% in the Hawaii deepset longline fishery (n = 25) and 13% (n=31) in the American Samoa longline fishery.
+Hutchinson et al. (2021) found that the oceanic whitetip shark had a 30-day post-release mortality rate of 16% in the Hawaii deepset longline fishery (n = 25) and 28% (n=31) in the American Samoa longline fishery.
 Bayesian survival analysis showed that the condition at release (good vs. injured), branchline leader material, and the amount of trailing fishing gear left on the animals were among the most significant factors affecting post-release fate (Hutchinson et al. 2021).
 The literature also suggests that hooking location is a predictor of fate, with internal hooking having increased deleterious effects.
 Some sharks that interact with the fishing gear may have had prior interactions with the fishery and may alter their foraging dynamics to avoid capture, while other individuals may continue to depredate bait or catch, which may result in additional hookings.

-Given the number of interactions with oceanic whitetip sharks in these bottomfish fisheries as described in the Effects Analysis, NMFS estimates that these batched fisheries would interact with a total of 7 oceanic white tip sharks over 5 years as follows: one oceanic whitetip shark in the Guam bottomfish fishery, four oceanic whitetip sharks in the CNMI bottomish fishery, and two in the MHI bottomfish fishery.
+Given the number of interactions with oceanic whitetip sharks in these bottomfish fisheries as described in the Effects Analysis, NMFS estimates that these batched fisheries would interact with a total of 7 oceanic white tip sharks over 5 years as follows: one oceanic whitetip shark in the Guam bottomfish fishery, four oceanic whitetip sharks in the CNMI bottomfish fishery, and two in the MHI bottomfish fishery.
 On average, therefore, we anticipate 1.4 sharks (7 sharks/5 years) to be captured each year.
 Over a 40 year time frame, we expect that 56 sharks would be captured in these bottomfish fisheries.
 The at-vessel or post-release mortality rates for all interactions in these fisheries is unknown.
-Six studies in the literature provide a representative estimate of post-release mortality metrics ranging from 10 to 25% (Gurshin and Szedlmayer 2004; Kneebone et al. 2013; Danylchuk et al. 2014; French et al. 2015; Whitney et al. 2016, 2017).
+Six studies in the literature provide a representative estimate of post-release mortality metrics ranging from 10 to 18% (Gurshin and Szedlmayer 2004; Kneebone et al. 2013; Danylchuk et al. 2014; French et al. 2015; Whitney et al. 2016, 2017).
 However, without a reliable at-vessel mortality, we cannot accurately determine the total mortality in these fisheries.
 Many studies in the available literature do not quantify at-vessel mortality for recreational or comparable fisheries.
 However some have mortality rates of zero (ex: French et al. 2015), while others suggest all subjects arrived alive to the vessel.
 As fight times for recreational fisheries are minimal, it would be expected that all individuals should arrive alive at the vessel.
-Therefore we estimated the number of individuals that would die from the proposed action to be up to 25% (Kneebone et al. 2013).
+Therefore, we estimated the number of individuals that would die from the proposed action to be between 10% and 16% based on data from French et al. (2015) for shortfin mako in a rod and reel recreational fishery and Hutchinson et al. (2021) for oceanic whitetip sharks captured in the Hawaii deep-set longline fishery.

-Of the three bottomfish fisheries in this proposed action, the CNMI bottomfish fishery has the largest number of predicted interactions (four over 5 years or 0.8 per year) with oceanic whitetip sharks.
-Assuming a 25% mortality rate, one oceanic whitetip shark could die in any five-year period as a result of the CNMI bottomfish fishery.
+Of the three-bottomfish fisheries in this proposed action, the CNMI bottomfish fishery has the largest number of predicted interactions (four over 5 years or 0.8 per year) with oceanic whitetip sharks.
+Assuming a mortality rate range of 10 to 16%, up to one oceanic whitetip shark could die in any five-year period as a result of the CNMI bottomfish fishery.